21BCS3854/Shubhanshu-Pandey/Error/README.md

 ```
 * To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile ErrorHandling.sol" button.
 * Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 After that we go to the Deployed contracts and click on siled button and call the x value to confirm the statement.
-* After that we pass the value of x in the statement
+* After that we pass the value of x in the statement then check that all the value which we are passing matching the statement condition are not.
+If not then it returns error and if it match then it return 2 times of x.
+## Authors
+Shubhanshu Pandey
+## Licence
+This project is licensed under the MIT License - see the LICENSE.md file for details.